Google Keep vs OneNote

 Note-taking applications are used all the time by busy professionals.
 Whether to jot down meeting notes and actions, or list priorities relating to weekly work tasks, note-taking apps are a way to effectively manage not only time, but also projects.

-Google Keep Vs OneNote: A Comparison
+Google Keep Vs OneNote: A comparison

 1) Editing tools